-- Bring your medications--clearly marked with your name, dosage, type of medication, and prescribing physician.
+- Bring your medications-clearly marked with your name, dosage, type of medication, and prescribing physician.
 You must be able to take all medications by yourself.
 Any dressing changes needed.

-- The shelter will be staffed by medical personnel to assist medically-dependent persons maintain their status during the emergency.
+- The shelter will be staffed by medical personnel to assist medically-dependent persons to maintain their status during the emergency.

 - Bring identification and valuable papers (insurance documents, etc.).